ptewari09/ptewari09/README.md

 I'm a Computer Science undergraduate passionate about building meaningful technology and contributing to applied research.
 My work spans fullstack development, data analytics, and intelligent automation.
 I enjoy solving real-world problems — whether through clean code, system design, or research-backed experimentation.

-Currently working on **DevHunt**, a developer resource tracking platform that helps learners find the best tools, courses, and open-source projects based on their goals.
+Currently working on **Devure**, a developer resource tracking platform that helps learners find the best tools, courses, and open-source projects based on their goals.

 ---